Macroprudential regulation: Macroprudential tools

 In addition, different types of contingent capital instruments (e.g., "contingent convertibles" and "capital insurance") have been proposed to facilitate bank's recapitalization in a crisis event.).

 Implementation in Basel III

-Several aspects of Basel III reflect a macroprudential approach to financial regulation.
-Indeed, the Basel Committee on Banking Supervision acknowledges the systemic significance of financial institutions in the rules text.
-More concretely, under Basel III banks' capital requirements have been strengthened and new liquidity requirements, a leverage cap and a countercyclical capital buffer have been introduced.
-Also, the largest and most globally active banks are required to hold more and higher-quality capital, which is consistent with the cross-section approach to systemic risk.
+Basel III reflects a macroprudential approach to financial regulation.
+The Basel Committee on Banking Supervision acknowledged the systemic significance of financial institutions and under Basel III banks' capital requirements were strengthened and liquidity requirements, a leverage cap and a countercyclical capital buffer were introduced.
+Also, the largest and most globally active banks were required to hold more and higher-quality capital, which is consistent with the cross-section approach to systemic risk.

 Effectiveness of macroprudential tools

 For the case of Spain, Saurina (2009) argues that dynamic loan loss provisions (introduced in July 2000) are helpful to deal with procyclicality in banking, as banks are able to build up buffers for bad times.

 In the US, a foreign country’s tightening of loan-to-value ratios and local-currency reserve requirements is found to be associated with increased lending by US branches and subsidiaries of foreign banks.
 Moreover, tighter capital requirements outside the US shift domestic lending by US banks to the US and to other countries, while tighter US capital requirements reduce lending by US banks to foreign residents.

 Using data from the UK, Aiyar et al. (2012) find that unregulated banks in the UK have been able to partially offset changes in credit supply induced by time-varying minimum capital requirements over the regulated banks.
 Hence, they infer a potentially substantial "leakage" of macroprudential regulation of bank capital.

 For emerging markets, several central banks have applied macroprudential policies (e.g., use of reserve requirements) at least since the aftermath of the 1997 Asian financial crisis and the 1998 Russian financial crisis.
 Most of these central banks' authorities consider that such tools effectively contributed to the resilience of their domestic financial systems during the 2008 financial crisis.